This post may contain affiliate links. Please see our disclosure policy.

 Dairy Free Zuppa Toscana Copycat

-The first place I tried Zuppa Toscana soup was at Olive Garden, and I absolutely loved it!
 I had to make it at home, and I also needed to make it filled with good for your ingredients.

-Traditional Zuppa Toscana soup recipes use cream or milk, however, we are nixing that and using canned coconut milk.
-It’s my favorite ingredients to make soups creamy and even more tasty (like my chicken turmeric soup!)
+Traditional Zuppa Toscana soup recipes use cream or milk, however, we are nixing that and using canned coconut milk or coconut cream.

-If you’re looking for a whole30 Zuppa Toscana then you are in the right place!
-It’s of course dairy free, and also grain free, sugar free and free from any preservatives.
+It’s of course dairy free, and also grain free, sugar-free (find compliant bacon to use!), and free from any preservatives.
 It’s simply loaded with so much goodness and flavor.

-What you need for Zuppa Toscana soup
+What you need for healthy Zuppa Toscana soup

 - bacon

-- ground italian chicken sausage
+- ground mild italian chicken sausage

 - yukon gold potatoes

-- homemade chicken bone broth (or store bought)
+- homemade chicken bone broth (or store-bought)

 - kale

-- full fat coconut milk
+- full-fat coconut milk

 - sea salt